hyperbaton/cft/README.md

 have multiple possible jobs, and each Xoonglin will randomly pick one.
 The player can manually change the job of a Xoonglin among the available ones.
 - **Structures**: Buildings in the world can be recognized and validated by the mod.
-Homes are a special type of structure, but other structure types (workshops, farms, monuments) can also be defined and used by jobs and needs.
+Homes are a special type of structure, but other structure types (workshops, farms, monuments, multi-storey buildings) can also be defined and used by jobs and needs.
+- **Rituals**: Xoonglins with the officiant job can perform rituals — or any kind of configurable ceremony or event — that other Xoonglins attend and get happiness from.
 - **Equipment**: Xoonglins can wear items and armor in any equipment slot, driven by equipment needs.